Small bathroom renovations for units in Hurstville

 The simple black and white style chosen by the Client meant that this bathroom would be sleek, simple and age very well due to its simplicity.
 Using large floor to ceiling tiles would also mean lots of light is reflected to help give the room a bright, fresh, spacious feel.

-How to save money on bathroom repairs
+How to save money on bathroom repairs in Hurstville

 The single biggest discovery with this property was the poor state of their existing plumbing.
 Luckily this Client had requested a full strip back of the room.
 Being an older unit block it was a wise decision and meant we can work from a fresh base rather than assume all the existing services were in good condition.